kosukeimai/dynCluster/README.md

 + Authors: [In Song Kim](http://web.mit.edu/insong/www/index.html), [Steven Liao](https://www.stevenliao.org/), [Kosuke Imai](http://imai.princeton.edu/)

-## dynCluster on Amazon Web Services: A Toy Example
+## Installation
-1. Install dynCluster on [Amazon Web Services (AWS)](https://aws.amazon.com/).
-See our [Wiki page](https://github.com/kosukeimai/dynCluster/wiki/How-to-install-dynCluster-on-AWS) for step-by-step instructions.
+We recommend installing dynCluster on [Amazon Web Services (AWS)](https://aws.amazon.com/).
+This approach will allow users to easily scale up to accommodate bigger datasets.
+For step-by-step instructions on how to install dynCluster on AWS, see our [Wiki page](https://github.com/kosukeimai/dynCluster/wiki/How-to-install-dynCluster-on-AWS)

+## Usage: A Toy Example on AWS
-2. Once dynCluster was installed, we created a small simulated dataset following the data generating process described in our paper.
+1. Once dynCluster is installed on AWS, we create a small simulated dataset following the data generating process described in our [paper](https://www.stevenliao.org/uploads/2/5/6/9/25699716/bigtrade.pdf).
 For details, see our [Wiki page](https://github.com/kosukeimai/dynCluster/wiki/How-to-run-dynCluster-on-AWS).

     + The data covers `10` countries (`90` directed-dyads) trading `40` products over `10` time periods.
     ```